 Two points are of major importance in the implementation of conformance testing:

-Much background information on the philosophy of testing can also be found in the book by Prof. Dr. Wolfhard Lawrenz (ed) CAN System Engineering.
-More than 40 experts discuss the topic CAN and thereby also the issue of testability of all sides.
-The book is published in German under the title CAN.
-Controller Area Network: Fundamentals, Design, applications, test equipment.
+Background information on the philosophy of testing can be found in the book ‘CAN System Engineering’ by Dr. Wolfhard Lawrenz (ed).
+More than 40 experts discuss the topic CAN and the issue of testability.

 Defying crises with chip testing